legenduzair/bulk-empire-MS1/README.md

 - Home Workouts Section

   - The workouts page provides the user one of many weekly workout routines they can engage in using gym equipment provided by Bulk Empire.
-  - The details of each daily workout is structured around a center image of an individual exercising at home.
+  - The details of each daily workout are structured around a center image of an individual exercising at home.
 This structure allows the user to follow the workout without any confusion and the image is present to motivate the user to exercise at home.

 ![Workouts Page](/documentation/screenshots/bulk-empire-workouts.jpg)